udos86/ng-dynamic-forms/README.md

 </form>
 ```

+Apply templating before and after and input or group.
 You can create a pre-template or a post-template by using the `pre` or `post` property:

 **PRE**
 ```ts